We live in a world of endless resources.

 NLT One Year Study Bible – Option 1 or Option 2

-Personally, I think this is a great start for someone who is more new to reading the Bible.
-This was the first one I read through.
+This is the first plan I read through.
 The NLT translation is more readable and easier to understand.
-You get some Old Testament, some New Testament, Psalms and Proverbs each day.
-And there are commentary/devotional notes.
+Reading includes some Old Testament, some New Testament, Psalms and Proverbs each day.

 NIV Chronological Bible

-This is actually the book I am just finishing.
-It’s been amazing.
-I’ve never read the Bible chronologically, and this has helped to piece so much together.
+I loved this option.
+I had never read the Bible chronologically, and this helped to piece so much together.
 It also includes commentary and historical context.

 Multiple plans on the Holy Bible app.
 (Find plans – Search – Bible in one year)